CommonAccord/Cmacc-Org/Doc/S/Sandbox/Test/test.md

 !!wfwre!!=Here is a test of the wfwre macro.

-1.sec=“Agreement” means this collaboration agreement, containing the Clauses and Schedules ●	“Call-Off Contract” means each contract that is let by the Buyer to one of the Collaboration Suppliers ●	“Contractor’s Confidential Information” has the meaning set out in the Call-Off Contracts ●	“Confidential Information” means the Buyer Confidential Information or any Collaboration Supplier's Confidential Information
+1.sec=“Agreement” means this collaboration agreement, containing the Clauses and Schedules

+●	“Call-Off Contract” means each contract that is let by the Buyer to one of the Collaboration Suppliers

+●	“Contractor’s Confidential Information” has the meaning set out in the Call-Off Contracts

+●	“Confidential Information” means the Buyer Confidential Information or any Collaboration Supplier's Confidential Information

-●	“Collaboration Activities” means the activities set out in this Agreement ●	“Buyer Confidential Information” has the meaning set out in the Call-Off Contract ●	“Default” means any breach of the obligations of any Collaboration Supplier or any default, act, omission, negligence or statement of any Collaboration Supplier, its employees, servants, agents or subcontractors in connection with or in relation to the subject matter of this Agreement and in respect of which such Collaboration Supplier is liable (by way of indemnity or otherwise) to the other parties
+●	“Collaboration Activities” means the activities set out in this Agreement

+●	“Buyer Confidential Information” has the meaning set out in the Call-Off Contract●	“Default” means any breach of the obligations of any Collaboration Supplier or any default, act, omission, negligence or statement of any Collaboration Supplier, its employees, servants, agents or subcontractors in connection with or in relation to the subject matter of this Agreement and in respect of which such Collaboration Supplier is liable (by way of indemnity or otherwise) to the other parties

-●	“Detailed Collaboration Plan” has the meaning given in clause 3.2 ●	“Dispute Resolution Process” means the process described in clause 9 ●	“Effective Date” means [insert date]
+●	“Detailed Collaboration Plan” has the meaning given in clause 3.2

+●	“Dispute Resolution Process” means the process described in clause 9

+●	“Effective Date” means [insert date]

 ●	“Force Majeure Event” has the meaning given in clause 11.1.1

 =[G/Z/ol/s15]

 _Implementation_Service=Implementation Service

 _Proprietary_Information=Proprietary Information

 _Pilot_Period=Pilot Period

 _Supplier_Policy=Supplier Policy

 _Support_Hours=Support Hours

 _P1={_Customer}

 _Service_Capacity=Service Capacity

 _Fees=Fees

 _Implementation_Services=Implementation Services

 _Implementation_Fee=Implementation Fee

 _Implementation_Fee=Implementation Fee

 _Initial_Service_Term=Initial Service Term

 _Company=Company

 _Effective_Date=Effective Date

 _Customer=Customer

 _Services=Services

 _Supplier_Software=Supplier Software

 _Agreement=Agreement

 _Receiving_Party=Receiving Party

 _Disclosing_Party=Disclosing Party

 _Service=Service

 _Customer_Data=Customer Data

 _Customer_Equipment=Customer Equipment

 _Order_Form=Order Form

 _Party=Party

 _Parties=Parties